 Pro Bono Awards Honor Commitment to Community

-MINNEAPOLIS (July 18, 2019) — The privilege of practicing law comes with a responsibility to ensure that everyone has access to the legal system, regardless of resources.
-As a result, Gray Plant Mooty encourages attorneys to spend a percentage of their time engaging in pro bono casework.
+MINNEAPOLIS (August 6, 2018) – Gray Plant Mooty believes the privilege of practicing law comes with a responsibility to ensure that everyone has access to the legal system, regardless of resources.
+As a result, the firm encourages attorneys to spend a percentage of their time engaging in pro bono casework.

-Each year, the firm recognizes attorneys for this commitment with either the “Pro Bono All-Star” or the “Pro Bono Shining Star” award.
+Each year Gray Plant Mooty recognizes attorneys for their remarkable commitment to pro bono endeavors and selected attorneys are presented with either the “Pro Bono All-Star” or the “Pro Bono Shining Star” award.
 All-Star award recipients exhibit career-long commitment to their community and have established a legacy of positive impact on society.
-Shining Star recipients show exemplary initiative and leadership through pro bono work in the given year.
+Shining Star recipients show initiative and leadership through pro bono work early in their legal careers.

-The firm recently announced the annual pro bono award recipients for 2018 — All-Star Max Schott and Shining Stars Amy Erickson, Raymond Konz, and Amanda McAllister.
+The firm recently announced the 2017 pro bono award recipients—All-Star Thomas Johnson and Shining Stars Leah Leyendecker and Amanda Sicoli.